How We Work

 How We Fund

+We are committed to giving a minimum of 5% yearly across our philanthropic entities, including our donor advised funds.
 We strive to apply best practices in philanthropy to our grantmaking.
-To that end, we work toward the following:
+To that end we work toward the following:

 Mission Alignment

-We consider funding organizations based on their mission, leadership, clients served, and alignment with our overall mission and the priorities spelled out in each initiative and program area.
+We consider funding organizations based on their mission, geographic reach, communities served, and alignment with our overall strategy and priorities.

 Flexible Funding

-We provide flexible funding, typically in the form of general support grants, and may offer capacity building, capital, and other types of grants as well.
+We provide flexible funding, typically in the form of general support.
+We may also offer short-term funding for targeted opportunities.

 Longer-Term Funding

-We consider multi-year support for some of our grantees, acknowledging the benefits of securing stable, longer-term funding.
+We offer multi-year support for most of our Core Partners, acknowledging the benefits of securing stable, long-term funding.

 Minimal Requirements